-How to stop a dog from nipping a child.
-This actually works.
+How can I stop a dog from nipping a child?

-A Puppy nipping and biting is not only a normal behavior but also a common problem for puppy owners.
+Puppy nipping and biting is not only a normal behavior but also a common problem for puppy owners.
 It is among the top reason why most people surrender their puppies to a shelter.
-However, in order to stop a puppy from engaging in this behavior, you will need to understand why they do so.
+However, to stop a puppy from engaging in this behavior, you must understand why they do so.

-Puppies, especially under the age of 8 weeks will most likely nip at literally anything and everything.
+Puppies, especially those under eight weeks, will most likely nip at literally anything and everything.
 Just like human babies, a dog wants to learn how the world works.
-They want to explore their surroundings and since they do not have hands, their mouth is quite necessary for this process.
+They want to explore their surroundings; their mouth is necessary for this process since they do not have hands.

 However, this does not mean that you should excuse the habit.
-In fact, you should put a lot of effort to make him stop nipping.
-If you have a child, your puppy will most likely want to play with it.
+It will help if you put a lot of effort into making him stop nipping.
+If you have a child, your puppy will likely want to play with it.
 It might feel like he now has another puppy to play with.
-Let me take you a little bit back in order to understand puppies better.
+Let me take you a little bit back to understand puppies better.

-Usually, puppies are born in a litter, and they grow and learn the world together before they are separated.
-It is actually important for puppies to socialize and play with their siblings.
+Usually, puppies are born in a litter and grow and learn the world together before they are separated.
+Puppies need to socialize and play with their siblings.

-During this period, puppies adopt good behavior from playing with his peers.
-As we all know, we cannot disregard the importance of mouthing for puppies.
-They will need to learn how to control the behavior nevertheless.
+During this period, puppies adopt good behavior from playing with their peers.
+As we all know, we cannot disregard the importance of mouthing puppies.
+They will need to learn how to control their behavior nevertheless.

 There is no better way for the puppies to learn than with their peers.
 While playing, you may notice that puppies may bite each other playfully.
-If one puppy nips the other hard and painfully, the bitten pup will retreat.
-He will also produce a yelping sound to let the biter know that he is hurting him.
+The bitten pup will retreat if one puppy nips the other hard and painfully.
+He will also produce a yelping sound to let the biter know he is hurting.
 Usually, most puppies will stop and enhance gentle play.

-However, in some cases, some puppies will not stop biting on their peers.
-The bitten puppy will now withdraw from playing completely, which lets the other puppy know that his behavior is not acceptable.
+However, in some cases, some puppies will not stop biting their peers.
+The bitten puppy will now withdraw from playing, letting the other puppy know that his behavior is unacceptable.
 He may, actually, never want to play with the biter again.

-A puppy that is nipping a child should be discouraged immediately, and especially if it hurts your kid.
-Punishing your puppy may seem like a solution but it may lead to future problems.
-This is why you will need to come up with safer and more effective ways of making your puppy stop nipping a child.
+A puppy nipping a child should be discouraged immediately, especially if it hurts your kid.
+Punishing your puppy may seem like a solution, but it may lead to future problems.
+This is why you must develop safer and more effective ways of making your puppy stop nipping a child.

-You need to take it into account that a child does not understand how your dog feels.
-In order to curb this behavior, you will need to understand why your dog is nipping your child, and under what circumstances.
+It would help to consider that a child does not understand your dog’s feelings.
+To curb this behavior, you must know why your dog is nipping your child and under what circumstances.

 Usually, if your child hurts your dog, there is likely to be a commotion about it.
-Hurt dogs react with biting and thus you should encourage your child from doing so.
-The way your child handles the family dog is going to determine their relationship.
-It is therefore important to teach kids about how to handle and live with the dog.
+Hurt dogs react with biting; thus, you should encourage your child to do so.
+How your child handles the family dog will determine their relationship.
+It is, therefore, essential to teach kids how to manage and live with the dog.

 If this isn’t among the top questions for dog owners with kids, I do not know what is.
 It is a common problem that almost every dog owner goes through at some point in life.
 However, do not panic as we are going to help you stop a dog from nipping a child;